polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/create-your-first-substrate-chain/setup.md

 > **You should start building the node template _before_ moving on!**
 >
 > The time required for the compilation step depends somewhat on network bandwidth,
-> but far more on the CPU number and speed and the you're using.
+> but far more on the CPU number and speed you're using.
 >
 > **Run into issues?
 Try the [troubleshooting tips](../../../knowledgebase/getting-started/index#troubleshooting-substrate-builds).**